-NOTE: This feature is not supported by the Developer Edition of ER/Studio DA.

-NOTE: You need a separate license to access the MetaData Export bridges.
+- This feature is not supported by the Developer Edition of ER/Studio Data Architect. - o You need a separate license to access the MetaData Export bridges.
 See the About ERStudio dialog for a list of the modules you are licensed to use.